Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 #memory usage: > 180 GB (OOM event kills it)
 ```

-However if we needed a specific subset of data — only emergency departments, defined by `POS_CD == '23'` — then we can add this to the read to greatly reduce the data.
+If we only need a specific subset of data — e.g., only emergency departments, defined by `POS_CD == '23'` — then we can add this to the read to greatly reduce the data.

 ```python
 tbl = pq.read_table(data_p+file,